Undergraduate education: Scotland

 Students in Scotland usually enter university in the year they turn eighteen, with many starting at seventeen; courses take a year longer than in the rest of the UK.

-At the older universities the degree of Master of Arts is conferred in the arts subjects after four years while the newer universities instead confer the degree of Bachelor of Arts.
+At some older universities, the degree of Master of Arts is conferred in the arts subjects after four years, while the newer universities instead confer the degree of Bachelor of Arts.
 The degree of Master of Arts conferred by the Ancient Scottish Universities is equivalent to the degree of Bachelor of Arts at other universities and does not require the level of study necessitated for the other degrees of master awarded by these universities.
 The degree instead reflects the ancient traditions of these universities.

 In the sciences, students usually read for the degree of bachelor, which usually takes four years.
-However, as with the rest of the UK, integrated master's degrees are popular in science and engineering, although in Scotland they last for five years.
-Degree classification is the same as in the rest of UK.
+However, as with the rest of the UK, integrated master's degrees are popular in science and engineering, although they last for five years in Scotland.
+Degree classification is the same as in the rest of the UK.